craig01/bloodpressure/README.md

 phpMyAdmin was first attempted but was taking too much time for a simple command of sudo apt-get install phpmyadmin when we needed it.
+By default, userid is root and there is no password

 Database: